tntim96/JSCover/README.md

 NB: `pre-commit` runs the report and enforces coverage limits on unit and integration tests.
 Acceptance test coverage is collected and can be viewed by running the `coverage-report` target manually after `pre-commit`.

-To save repository space, the acceptance test framework HTMLUnit is not checked in.
-Download HTML Unit (2.12) and unzip it to the same parent directory as JSCover to match the build property `html.unit.dir=${basedir}/../htmlunit-2.12`.
-If this property needs changing, the IntelliJ and Eclipse project files will also need altering.